-Valentine's Day Party Planning Tips
+Valentine's Day Class Party Ideas and Tips

 Plan a Valentine's Day party for your child’s class with fun activities, festive foods and fabulous organizing tips.
 Here are some quick and easy ways to help party planners provide a super sweetheart celebration.

 Endear your group through a simple affair filled with plenty of treats and fun.

 - Team Up - Reach out to your teacher a few weeks before the party to ensure your ideas complement any activities she has planned for the class.
 Ask if kids will be making Valentine’s mailboxes ahead of time and if there are any allergies to be aware of when planning snacks.

 - Simplify the Party Plan - Develop a simple schedule for the party by designating blocks of time for eating, exchanging Valentine’s cards and participating in a couple of activities.
 Or create stations for each activity and divide the class into small groups.
 Groups spend a certain amount of time at each station then move on to the next.